 How do budgets affect autocrats’ incentives to share or consolidate power?
-We estimate a dynamic model of autocrats who include or purge rivals from their coalitions to both maintain power and maximize rents amid fluctuating budgets.
-Even for the most unconstrained autocrats, we find that purging is costly as it reduces their office benefits and, when budgets are tight, their survival prospects.
-Despite these upfront costs, purging has substantial dynamic benefits during periods of austerity: by removing rivals, autocrats cut back on fiscally unsustainable patronage obligations, increasing their future survival chances and share of spoils.
-Finally, while austerity encourages purging, budget upswings have lasting positive effects on power sharing.
-Our counterfactuals indicate that budget upswings comparable to those generated by recent commodity booms increase the probability of inclusive coalitions by 10 percentage points over 10 to 20 years.
-Case studies of Sudan and Liberia indicate that our results describe the tradeoffs and survival strategies deployed by recent autocrats.
+We estimate a dynamic model of autocrats who compose their ruling coalitions to maintain power and maximize rents amid fluctuating budgets.
+Even for unconstrained autocrats, we find that ousting (potential) rivals is costly and, when budgets are tight, reduces their short-term survival prospects.
+Despite these upfront costs, exclusion has overwhelming dynamic benefits during periods of prolonged austerity: autocrats reduce patronage obligations that they may struggle to afford amid austerity, increasing their long-term survival chances and share of spoils.
+By contrast, budget upswings have lasting positive effects on power sharing.
+Our counterfactuals indicate that budget shocks comparable to those generated by recent commodity booms increase the probability of inclusive ruling coalitions by 10 percentage points over 20 years.
+Case studies of Sudan and Liberia indicate that our model and results describe the tradeoffs and survival strategies facing real-world autocrats.